 - Tie Breaking Rules

-- After each team's first win they will throw 2 draws to the button with sweeping (one of each turn, different players).
+- A warm draw to the button will be used to determine hammer.
 The total distance from the pin will be used for any tie-breaking scenarios that cannot be resolved in the one planned tiebreaker draw.
 A full tiebreaker document will be posted before the first game

 - Teams consist of four or five people of any gender.
 We prefer that at least three players be from the same club or region.
 Out of town teams will be listed as their club or region.